lanhama/ls_pnl/README.md

 # Trading Position System

-A C++ system for managing trading positions with support for FIFO and LIFO accounting methods.
+A C++ system for parsing trade files with support for FIFO and LIFO accounting methods.

 ## Prerequisites